teambit/docs/docs/building-with-bit/inspecting-components.md

 #### Dependencies

-The 'Dependencies' tab shows the component's dependencies.
-That only includes components.
+The 'Dependencies' tab shows the component's dependencies, which only includes components.
 Other packages will not be displayed.

 For example: